DiamondLightSource/tickit/docs/user/explanations/adapters.rst

 using a TCP client to alter a parameter on a device.
 A device may have multiple adapters simultaneously.

-Adapters are implemented within `AdapterContainers` and these containers are added to the device or system simulations.
+Adapters are implemented within `AdapterContainer` and these containers are added to the device or system simulations.
 An AdapterContainer simply takes an adapter and an appropriate `AdapterIo`.
 When the container is run, it sets up the io with the specific adapter.